redlineo/red_crypto/README.md

 #include "red_crypto/red_crypto.h"
 ```

-4. Enable chosen algorithms with define in `config.h`.
+4. Define chosen algorithms and parameters in `config.h`.
 Now you can use only `Kuznechik`.

 ```c
 #define USE_KUZNECHIK_8